The Princeton Review's 2017 Edition of Colleges That Pay You

 On the six additional lists (each naming 25 colleges), the categories and #1 schools are:

-- "Best Financial Aid" – Vassar College (Poughkeepsie, NY)
+- "Best Financial Aid" – Pomona College (Claremont, CA)

-- "Best Schools for Internships" – George Washington University (Washington, DC)
+- "Best Schools for Internships" – Bentley University (Waltham, MA)

-- "Best Alumni Network" – Dartmouth College (Hanover, NH)
+- "Best Alumni Network" – Wabash College (Crawfordsville, IN)

 - "Top Colleges That Pay You Back For Students With No Demonstrated Need – California Institute of Technology (Pasadena, CA)

 The Colleges That Pay You Back project is an expansion of The Princeton Review's annual Best Value Colleges book and list first published in 2004.
-The company expanded it in response to findings of its 2015 College Hopes & Worries Survey that polled 12,000 college applicants and parents.
+The Princeton Review expanded the rankings and published the first edition of the book with Random House in 2011.
+It was then further expanded in response to findings of the company's 2015 College Hopes & Worries Survey, which polled 12,000 college applicants and parents.
 Franek noted, "While 100% of our respondents viewed college as 'worth it,' worries about college costs and job prospects ran deep.
 Ninety percent reported financial aid would be 'very necessary' to pay for college, and 40% said their college choice would be the school 'best for my (my child's) career interests.'"

 Among the 200 colleges (publics and privates) profiled in the book, the:

-- average cost of attendance (sticker price minus average grant) is $12,306 for in-state students receiving need-based aid
+- average cost of attendance (sticker price minus average grant) is $12,498 for in-state students receiving need-based aid;

-The Princeton Review has infographics on this project at Colleges That Pay You Back
+The Princeton Review has an infographic on this project at Colleges That Pay You Back

 About The Princeton Review